 We at St. John the Evangelist church are part of the Roman Catholic diocese of Richmond, under the care of our Bishop Barry Christopher Knestout, appointed by Pope Francis in 2017.

 One who seeks full participation as a member of the Roman Catholic Church essentially desires an intimate personal relationship with God.

 The Catholic community expresses this intimate relationship with God most visibly in the manner we live out Jesus' commandment of Love for God and neighbor.
 We celebrate God's love and mercy each week when we gather to listen to God’s Word proclaimed in sacred scripture, and to break Bread at the table of the Most Sacred Eucharist.

 This journey is taken under the guidance of the pastor, Fr.
-Rolo Castillo, who welcomes the Seeker into the Catholic Church through the celebration of the Sacrament of Baptism (or the Rite of Reception into Full Communion), the Sacrament of Confirmation, and the Sacrament of the Holy Eucharist.
+Francis Musolooza, who welcomes the Seeker into the Catholic Church through the celebration of the Sacrament of Baptism (or the Rite of Reception into Full Communion), the Sacrament of Confirmation, and the Sacrament of the Holy Eucharist.